hooman-lohrasb/Collection/Aseembly/README.md

     $ nasm -hf

+# available system calls

+to see available system calls you can locate the header file via following command

+    $ locale sys unistd_32.h

+but for the sake of Simplification you can find the file content in **unistd_32_syscalls**

 ## Just a little Note:

 > This whole section is for the case that you want to learn from C-file